-Banana Split Pie Recipe
+Banana Split Pie Recipe made with Chocolate Pudding.

 My aunt Ella Mae Jacobs had a God given gift for cooking.

-She would taste the batter as she went along, adding a little of this or that until it tasted just right.
+She would taste the batter as she went along, adding a little of this or that until it tasted perfect.

 I think one of her key secrets was that she always used real butter in her baked goodies.